unlisted02/Qr-React/README.md

 This app generates Qr Code based on the entered URL.
 It is also possible to customize and download the generated Qr Code.

-This is my advanced solution of [Qr code component on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).

 ## Table of contents

 - [Overview](#overview)